o4STRO/Game-In-Java/README.md

 It was made with the intention of being a 2D game with musical references, who ended up having his first version turned to a very famous and funny band called La Furia.
 The song chosen was Manuel - La Furia feat.
 Mc Keron [https://www.youtube.com/watch?v=11vP3txuQkA].

+OBS: Localizar no NetBeans as pastas res e a biblioteca de javamp3